 Damien Gerard serves as a case handler in the Directorate General for Competition of the European Commission and is an academic affiliated with the University of Louvain (UCL, Belgium) and the College of Europe (Bruges and Natolin), where he also heads the Global Competition Law Center (GCLC).
 Trained at the University of Louvain, the College of Europe and NYU Law School, he previously clerked for Judge Lenaerts of the European Court of Justice and practised with Cleary Gottlieb LLP for more than 10 years.
 Damien Gerard has published and spoken extensively on EU competition law enforcement, substantive antitrust law, EU State aids law and general EU law, including internal market and institutional matters.

-Matilde Masciulli has delivered the module on Research & Innovation (H2020) for the Belgian-Italian Chamber of Commerce in June 2017 and March 2018.
-Ms Masciulli holds a Bachelor in Political Science from the University of Siena (Italy), a MA in International Relations from the University of Kent (UK) and a certification as Policy Officer & Project Consultant from the Belgian-Italian Chamber of Commerce.
+Miss Masciulli has been a faculty member since 2017.
+She holds a Bachelor in Political Science from the University of Siena (Italy), a MA in International Relations from the University of Kent (UK) as well as a certification as Policy Officer & Project Consultant from the Belgian-Italian Chamber of Commerce.
 She started her career in finance working for one of “The Big Four” and then decided to focus on supporting startups and SMEs in getting access to funding.
 She is the co-founder of MyEUConsulting.
 She works on scouting the most promising top-class innovators, entrepreneurs, small companies, and researchers with bright ideas and the ambition to scale-up internationally.
-She therefore matches startups and SMEs with the right type of funding, she writes their application and prepares them to get funded, ensuring a full cycle process.
-She has been working as a Senior Proposals Writer and Manager for the past 3 years, during which she has gained experience in the Horizon 2020 funding schemes (SME; FTI; LCE) as well as other funding schemes such as Eurostars.